Should I hike north to Canada or south to Mexico?

 - If you are unprepared physically, Washington's terrain can easily force you off-trail.

-Time frame for a SOBO thru-hike: Begin mid-June or early July.
+The time frame for a SOBO thru-hike: Begin mid-June or early July.
 Make it to Kennedy Meadows by late September or early October.
 Finish up at the Mexican border in early to mid-November.

-PROS OF NOBO HIKING:
+PROS OF NOBO HIKING

 - Get the desert over with, and have only the glory of Washington to look forward to.